(18th March 2013 – 20 miles)

 But I wasn’t disappointed by my back-up choice of accommodation: The Hermitage, run by Jean Jackson, is a beautiful and very comfortable 17th century Jacobean farm-house (though parts of it are C15th).

 As I took off my gaiters and boots and told Jean about my circuitous route from Patterdale, she said “Your room is up the stairs and on the left.
-And your lady is up there waiting for you.”
+And your lady is waiting for you.”

 At my confused look, Jean laughed, “You’re not Pat, are you?
 He’s walking the same route as you and we’re expecting him any moment now.
 His wife, Sue, is waiting in their room upstairs”.